HousedHorse/reli2732-final/questions.md

 1. Anatman is the idea that the concepts of atman and jivas are vital to Buddhism.
     - A) True
     - B) False
+1. In Buddhism, you can be reborn as a god, a demigod, a human, a hungry ghost, an animal, or in one of the hell realms.
+    - A) True
+    - B) False